 The more people I get to know and the more biographies I read, the more convinced I am that we have to be prepared to fail miserably if we are going to achieve anything worth-while in this world.

 The difference between success and failure is really minute.
-We have to trust our instincts and try,since if we don’t, there is no way we will ever succeed.
+We have to trust our instincts and try, because if we don’t, there is no way we will ever succeed.

 If we never fail it means that our goal wasn’t big enough.
 And if the goal isn’t big enough there is no risk involved.
 Trying out safe ideas are neither creative nor innovative and no biography will be written about you if that’s how you lead your life.